One-Eyed Jack (album)

 One-Eyed Jack is an album by Garland Jeffreys, released in 1978 on A&M Records.
-It was recorded at Atlantic Studios, New York City, and produced by Jeffreys and David Spinozza.
-It was dedicated: "in Memory of my childhood idol, Jackie Robinson...here comes the One-Eyed Jack, Sometimes white and sometimes black".
+It was recorded at Atlantic Studios, in New York City, and produced by Jeffreys and David Spinozza.
+It was dedicated: "in Memory of my childhood idol, Jackie Robinson ... here comes the One-Eyed Jack, Sometimes white and sometimes black".

 The album peaked at No. 99 on the Billboard 200.

 Critical reception

 The Globe and Mail wrote that "the promise shown in one earlier album has either disappeared entirely or has been smothered under a battery of badly-produced backup musicians."
 The Rolling Stone Album Guide called One-Eyed Jack "a somewhat confused, less-than-catchy concept album."